Silver generation

-This article is about the social sciences concept of older populations.
-For the economic value of the Silver Generation, see Silver Economy.
-For biological life stages, see Biological life cycle.
-For life stages, see Generation.

-The Silver Generation refers to people in late adulthood, and is a life-stage transition moving from a work-centred life to a phase of discovery and greater autonomy.
-Unlike labels such as Baby Boomers or Generation X, which are defined by an individual's birth year and grouped by generation, this term includes multiple traditional generations.
+The silver generation are people in late adulthood, a life-stage transition traditionally moving from a work-centred life to a phase of discovery and greater autonomy.
+Unlike labels such as baby boomers or Generation X, which are defined by an individual's birth year and grouped by generation, the silver generation is more an age range or phase of life, which all birth-range generations will pass through.

-Ages for the Silver Generation starts at sixty to sixty-five, with the World Health Organization (WHO) referring to older populations as aged from sixty years old, and the United Nations (UN) saying older persons are those aged from sixty-five.
+Ages for the silver generation starts at sixty to sixty-five, with the World Health Organization (WHO) referring to older populations as aged from sixty years old, and the United Nations (UN) saying older persons are those aged from sixty-five.
 There are 1.2 billion older adults of 60 or older globally in 2025.

 This older age group shares common characteristics related to their life stage, including experiences such as planning for retirement, becoming grandparents, or seeking new purposes after children have grown up and left home.

 Global demographic shift

-The rise of the Silver Generation is part of a broad global demographic shift toward older populations.
+The rise of the silver generation is part of a broad global demographic shift toward older populations.
 People worldwide are living longer and having fewer children, causing the age distribution to skew older in most countries.
 Global life expectancy at birth reached 73.2 years in 2023, representing an increase of 25 years since 1960.

-Individuals aged 60 and above are growing in number and outnumbering younger people, leading to population ageing.
-This demographic shift is particularly evident, with the number of people aged 60 and older worldwide projected to increase from 1.1 billion in 2023 to 1.4 billion by 2030.
+People 60 and over are growing in number compared with younger people, as part of population ageing.
+The number of people aged 60 and older worldwide projected to increase from 1.1 billion in 2023 to 1.4 billion by 2030.

 The ageing of society is not confined to any one region or social class, although the demographic trend is currently more evident in developed regions.
 The least developed countries are expected to experience a significant rise in both the proportion and the number of older people between 2023 and 2050, with accelerated population ageing in the second half of this century.

 More than half of the population will be over 50 years old by 2050 in countries like China and even youthful countries like India will see the 50+ cohort grow from 20% of the population in 2020 to roughly 34% by 2050.
 This unprecedented global ageing has been described by the United Nations as "an irreversible global trend".
 It is a demographic wave that spans wealthy and poorer nations alike, reshaping workforces, healthcare needs, and social structures around the world.